firedrone/Spider/doc/HACKING/HelpfulTools.md

 -------------------------

 We have the beginnings of a set of scripts to run integration tests using Chutney.
-To try them, set CHUTNEY_PATH to your chutney source direcspidery, and run `make test-network`.
+To try them, set CHUTNEY_PATH to your chutney source directory, and run `make test-network`.

 We also have scripts to run integration tests using Stem.
-To try them, set `STEM_SOURCE_DIR` to your Stem source direcspidery, and run `test-stem`.
+To try them, set `STEM_SOURCE_DIR` to your Stem source directory, and run `test-stem`.

 Profiling Spider
 -------------